 Learning to understand feelings can help to reduce Lisa’s need for seeking comfort from food when she encounters emotionally difficult situations, as Lisa becomes more aware of how she actually feels.
 In those situations, rather than turning to food for comfort Lisa needs to think about other ways of comforting herself, such as turning to her partner and friends for support, practicing self-compassion or meditation, and writing things down.

 This is a short introduction to Childhood Emotional Neglect, which affects so many people.
 It is possible to recover from it, but it requires a commitment to learning about emotions and taking action into doing things that one may have neglected in the past, such as self-care and opening up about feelings with trusted others.
 You might be interested in reading my post on “5 ways to increase wholeness” and reducing the internal emptiness that Childhood Emotional Neglect can cause.

-If you are looking for a therapist to support you in healing from emotional neglect in childhood, take a look at my specialty page – Childhood emotional neglect.
+If you are looking for a therapist to support you in healing from emotional neglect in childhood and learning to live wholeheartedly, take a look at my specialty page – Childhood emotional neglect.

 *Lisa’s situation is not a description of a particular client but a collection of experiences told by many people who I have worked with in the past years.

 Webb, J. (2013).
 Running on empty: Overcome your Childhood Emotional Neglect.

 ©2017 Dr Mari Kovanen, CPsychol.
 All rights reserved.